learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 ```

 Refresh the page to see the changes displayed in the browser.
 If you view the
-Elements tab again, you should see that a new child node is nested inside
+Elements tab again, you should see that a new child node is nested inside the
 `body`.
 Finally, run the tests again; the first test should now be passing.

 Next, we'll add a paragraph below the title.
 We'll also add some highlighted